 This exercise will be carried out in wind conditions that may exceed 15 knots.

-The student should apply sound decision making to all of their decision-making processes, and be able to discuss these.
+The student should apply sound decision making and be able to discuss the process.
 Their consideration of suitable escape options in conditions of unexpected sink or turbulence should be of primary concern.

 Take opportunities to simulate forced or precautionary landings whenever the aeroplane is below a ridge line.
 Emphasise the need to recognise and mitigate any threats.